Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

-:og:description: Business Testing with Giskard Open Source - Use the RAG Evaluation Toolkit to detect business logic failures, compliance issues, and domain-specific problems in your LLM applications.
+:og:title: Giskard Open Source - Business Testing :og:description: Detect business logic failures, compliance issues, and domain-specific problems in your LLM agents and applications with our free RAG Evaluation Toolkit.

 =============================================================
 Detect Business Failures in LLMs using RAGET